gmcninch-tufts/math87-lecture-notebooks/week4/04--dual-prices.md

 =============================
 Let's try to understand the meanining of the dual prices in this case.
-The *dual price lemma* -- see the slide below -- shows that -- roughly speaking -- the dual price predicts the change in the objective function if the right-hand side of the constraint function changes by 1.
+The *dual price lemma* -- see the slide below -- shows that -- roughly speaking -- the dual price predicts the change in the objective function if the right-hand side of the constraint inequality changes by 1.

 Imagine that the owner of 15 lots adjacent to the development describe above offers to sell them for \\$60,000 total.
 Should you buy them?